Matrix De Rham complex and quantum A-infinity algebras: Even scalar product.

 where $\sigma \in \mathbb{S}_{n}$.
-Such element corresponds to an arbitrary permutation $\sigma \in \mathbb{S}_{n}$ and the marking, which associates one of the two types of tensors $(e_{a_{\sigma (i)}}\otimes e^{a_{i}})$ or $ (pe_{a_{\sigma (i)}}\otimes e^{a_{i}})$ to every $i\in \{1,\ldots ,n\}$.
+Such element corresponds to an arbitrary permutation $\sigma \in \mathbb{S}_{n}$ and the marking which associates one of the two types of tensors $(e_{a_{\sigma (i)}}\otimes e^{a_{i}})$ or $ (pe_{a_{\sigma (i)}}\otimes e^{a_{i}})$ to every $i\in \{1,\ldots ,n\}$.
 If the cycle decomposition of $\sigma $ is denoted by $(\rho _{1}\ldots \rho _{r})\ldots (\tau _{1}\ldots \tau _{t})$, then such an element gives the linear functional on $End(U)^{\otimes n}$ of the following type:

 consisting of products of traces of compositions of the endomorphisms with arbitrary inclusions of the operator $p$.
-The subspace $q(U)\subset End(U)$ has complementary subspace, preserved by $GQ(U)$, which consists of endomorphisms anticommuting with $p$ .
-Therefore the restriction map from $ \limfunc{Hom}(End(U)^{\otimes n},k)$ to $\limfunc{Hom}(q(U)^{\otimes n},k)$ is onto.
+The subspace $q(U)\subset End(U)$ has complementary subspace, preserved by $GQ(U)$, which consists of endomorphisms anticommuting with $p$.
+Therefore, the restriction map from $ \limfunc{Hom}(End(U)^{\otimes n},k)^{GQ(U)}$ to $\limfunc{Hom}(q(U)^{\otimes n},k)^{GQ(U)}$ is onto.
 The operator $p$ commutes with any $A_{\rho _{j}}\in q(U)$.
 Therefore on $q(U)^{\otimes n}$ all inclusions of $p$ inside the given trace cancel with each other, except for possibly one inclusion:

 where $l=0$ or $l=1$ depending on the parity of the total number of inclusions of $p$.
 Notice now that for any $A\in q(U)$ , $tr(A)=0$.
-And therefore the traces with even number of inclusions of $p$ vanish on $ q(U)^{\otimes n}$.
+And therefore, the traces with even number of inclusions of $p$ vanish on $ q(U)^{\otimes n}$.
 The trace with odd number of inclusions of $p$ becomes the odd trace $otr$ when restricted to $q(U)$ .
-I see that the $GQ(U)-$ invariants in $\limfunc{Hom}(q(U)^{\otimes n},k)$ are spanned by the products of odd traces:
+Therefore the $GQ(U)-$ invariants in $\limfunc{Hom}(q(U)^{\otimes n},k)$ are spanned by the products of odd traces:

 One can also deduce from the corresponding result for $gl$, that these products of odd traces are linearly independent for $N\geq n$. \end{proof}